Ready to master the art of online interactions? (And by that, we mean forms, quizzes, surveys, and polls)

 In everyday conversations, speakers and listeners work together to arrive at a mutually satisfying outcome.
 To understand that goal, provide some options for the other person and go from there.

-Looks like Esteban wants to butt in again.
+Looks like your friend with the toasters wants to butt in again.

 8. Avoid jargon